 December 20, 2019: The project was bid out Fall 2019 and awarded to Meisinger Construction Company.
 The project will break ground in Spring 2020 when weather permits.
 Look forward to more updates next spring!

 Thursday, February 8, 2018: Saint Paul Parks Commission Meeting

 - Resolution for Lower Landing Master Plan as an amendment of East Bank Mississippi River Corridor Master Plan ( Samuel H. Morgan Regional Trail)

-March 27, 2017 Capitol River Council Meeting.
+March 27, 2017: Capitol River Council Meeting

-Park Designers attended Workshop Sustaining Cultures: Honoring the Native History in Today's Public Park with Jim Rock and Melanie Kleiss ( August 1, 2017)
+August 1, 2017: Park Designers attended Workshop Sustaining Cultures: Honoring the Native History in Today's Public Park with Jim Rock and Melanie Kleiss

 Park staff and representatives from Native American communities shared stories about indigenous peoples who made their lives along the river.
 We learnt about the natural spaces and their meaning and talk about how to successfully balanced that significance of the sites with the surrounding use as well as how we can improve dialogue to highlight culturally significant places in our park system.
 How all voices can be heard as plans to improve the river corridor and park spaces for future use are developed.

-Park Designers attended Bdote Field trip: Dakota in the Twin Cities (September, 2017)
+September 2017: Park Designers attended Bdote Field trip: Dakota in the Twin Cities (September, 2017)

 Visited local sites of significance to Dakota people and learnt about them from Dakota perspectives.
 Learnt about Dakota history and identity and gained a deeper understanding of the significance of places like Pilot Knob, Wakan Tipi, and Mounds Park to this land’s first people.